WATCH: About Young Musicians Programme

 The majority of our students receive full or partial funding through the Department for Education’s Music and Dance Scheme (MDS); applications for grants are made after a place has been offered following a successful audition.
 The amount of grant available depends on the household income.
 Learn more about bursaries and fees.

-You can watch a video of our standard audition process on our Ask Us Anything page.
+You can watch a video of our in person audition process on our Ask Us Anything page.

 For audition you may be asked to demonstrate the below elements.
 Please be assured that the audition panel will be assessing your overall potential, and an offer of a place doesn’t necessarily require an established skill level in all of the below areas.

 - Playing or sing two contrasting pieces of your own choice (A pianist is provided for voice auditions, but instrumentalists are welcome to bring their own, or use a backing CD if appropriate)

 - your knowledge of scales and arpeggios (instrumentalists) or ability with simple studies (singers)

 - your level of sight reading on your instrument / voice